Purpose Of DMV Hearing Following An Alcohol-Related Charge In California

 What a DMV hearing is officially called when you’ve had a drunk driving arrest is an administrative per say hearing or admin per say hearing.
 That’s a hearing where they’re trying to take away your driver’s license by proving that they had reasonable cause to pull your over and initiate a DUI investigation, that they legally arrested you and that you were at or over a .08 blood alcohol level at the time of driving.

-Aaron: Exactly.
-Then when you get arrested for the DUI, an officer, when you get released, will usually give you a pink temporary license.
+When you get arrested for the DUI, an officer, when you get released, will usually give you a pink temporary license.
 On that license in small print will say that you have 10 days to request a hearing with the DMV or within 30 days your license will be suspended.

 It Is Important to Request the Hearing at the DMV within the Allotted Time and Advisable to Retain an Attorney for the Hearing